MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy.md

 ## Verifing the deployment
 On an Azure AD joined device that has the MDM policies configured:
-- Open a web browser and to go to https://&lt;services-machine-endpoint&gt;/mcs/services
+- Open a web browser and to go to https://&lt;services-machine-endpoint&gt;/mcs/services (the external URL for the discovery endpoint)
 - You should see the JSON text describing the set of functionality of this endpoint
 - Go to "OS Settings -\> Devices -\> Printers & scanners"
     - You should see a "Search for cloud printers" link